Bukit Bintang MRT station

-The Bukit Bintang MRT station, otherwise known Pavilion Kuala Lumpur–Bukit Bintang MRT station due to sponsorship reasons, (working name: Bukit Bintang Sentral station) is a Mass Rapid Transit (MRT) underground station in Kuala Lumpur, Malaysia.
+The Bukit Bintang MRT station, otherwise known as Pavilion Kuala Lumpur–Bukit Bintang MRT station due to sponsorship reasons, (working name: Bukit Bintang Station) is a Mass Rapid Transit (MRT) underground station in Kuala Lumpur, Malaysia.
 Construction started around 2012 and opened on 17 July 2017.
 It served as one of the stations on the Klang Valley Mass Rapid Transit (KVMRT) Kajang Line, formerly known as Sungai Buloh–Kajang Line.
-The station has 5 walkways and entrances that is connected to iconic buildings and malls in the Bukit Bintang locality, including Pavilion KL, Starhill Gallery and Fahrenheit 88 shopping malls.
+The station has 5 walkways and entrances that are connected to iconic buildings and malls in the Bukit Bintang locality, including the Pavilion KL, The Starhill and Fahrenheit 88 shopping malls.
 The main theme of the MRT station is Dynamic Pulse of Colour.

 This MRT station, despite its name, is not integrated and not to be confused with the separate Bukit Bintang Monorail station, which is serviced by the KL Monorail line instead.
 Paid zone-to-paid zone integration was once proposed but not constructed at the moment.